ohwgiles/laminar/UserManual.md

 If you use [artefacts](#Archiving-artefacts), note that Laminar is not designed as a file server, and better performance will be achieved by allowing the frontend web server to serve the archive directory directly (e.g. using a `Location` directive).

-Laminar uses Sever Sent Events to provide a responsive, auto-updating display without polling.
+Laminar uses Server Sent Events to provide a responsive, auto-updating display without polling.
 Most frontend webservers should handle this without any extra configuration.

 If you use a reverse proxy to host Laminar at a subfolder instead of a subdomain root, the `<base href>` needs to be updated to ensure all links point to their proper targets.
 This can be done by setting `LAMINAR_BASE_URL` in `/etc/laminar.conf`.